harness/developer-hub/docs/self-managed-enterprise-edition/troubleshooting/quick-reference-to-commands.md

 description: Commands that come in useful for troubleshooting
 ---

-This page provides a short list of commands that come in useful for troubleshooting Harness Self-Managed Platform Edition.
+This topic provides a short list of commands that come in useful for troubleshooting Harness Self-Managed Platform Edition.

 :::note
 Variables are enclosed in angle brackets (< >).